ashutoshmjain/gita/src/how.md

 [^favi]: Favicon
 - The little picture right in front of your browser's url bar (where you type the address of the website such as https://gita.shutri.com) is called a favicon.

 ---

-[^browser]: Because of limited resources, I only use ‘Firefox’ for testing.
-Expectation is it should work on all browsers but all the features may not be available on older ones such as w3m or links that don't support JavaScript natively.

----